 You know, I am not sure what really stuck with me.
 And got me to listen (much) longer than I usually do when doing selections for the review and news lists.

 It must be this darkly threatening mix of Gothic Metal with Progressive Metal trends and elements thrown all over their tune.

-With enough dissonance to keep you on your toes and awake (well, no pun intended…).
-Add some crunchy #metal ice-cubes into this Mojito in front of you and ready is your desolate cocktail for the evening.
+With enough dissonance to keep you on your toes and awake.
+Add some crunchy metal ice-cubes into this Mojito in front of you and ready is your desolate cocktail for the evening.

 Disturbingly dark and ominous, their tune will work itself under your skin and stick to you like glue.
-And it’s got these traditional softer attributes to Gothic Metal too sometimes, the vocal delivery reminding me of Blutengel in a way, albeit not as electronic as the latter.
+And it’s got these traditional softer attributes to Gothic Metal too sometimes, the vocal delivery reminding me of Blutengel in a way, albeit not as electronic and nowhere as pop-laden as the latter.

-The variety they bring to the table is also their strength: The band delivers from #metal tough to – well – dreamy, almost ballad-like.
-Just to take to screeching at you at no moment’s notice, always in their somewhat low to mid-tempo trade-mark delivery.
+The variety they bring to the table is also their strength.
+The band delivers tracks that range from metal-tough to – well – dreamy, almost ballad-like.
+And always in their somewhat low to mid-tempo trade-mark delivery.

-If you ain’t got it, get it.
+But it is pretty good.
+So, if you ain’t got it, get it.
 It will be worth your money.